Serving Trinity

 Donald hopes every child and youth feels the love of Christ and their special place in His world.

-Sheryl is a very talented musician, vocalist and the director of Trinity music ministry.
-For over 20 years, she has brought her various skills to children, youth, and adults through Trinity’s music ministries.
-Sheryl directs our adult choir, our praise team and praise band, children’s “Music in Motion” and other programs with music or drama that lift up Christ through song and word.
-Sheryl brings a blended selection of music to Trinity’s worship services so there is always something to stir your soul.
+Sheryl Lawrence Howard is originally from New Jersey (Exit 38A.)
+She has a Bachelor’s degree in Music from the University of Tennessee with an emphasis in woodwind performance.
+With a double major in Flute and Oboe and a double minor in Saxophone and Clarinet, you will often find her in various pit orchestras in East TN.
+Mrs. Howard has served as the Director of Music Ministry at Trinity for over 25 years; she has brought her various skills to children, youth, and adults through Trinity’s music ministries.
+Mrs. Howard directs our adult choir, our praise team and praise band, children’s “Music in Motion” and other programs with music or drama that lift up Christ through song and word.
+She brings a blended selection of music to Trinity’s worship services so there is always something to stir your soul.

-Sheryl is also very active in local theater, including the Word Players.
-She has used her many talents to direct actors or direct or play the music in many high school, private school and local productions.
+Mrs. Howard is also very active in local theater, including the Word Players.
+She has used her many talents to music direct actors in the community and also in high school, private school and local productions.

-She’s married and a loving mom to two adorable beagles, “ Zeu Zeu” and “Gatsby”.
-Her human son has blessed her with 3 grandchildren and she is grateful for FaceTime. because they live in another state.
+Mrs. Howard fell in love with a “southern” boy (Mike Howard) and married him and stayed in TN.
+She is a loving mom to two beagles, “ Zu Zu” and “Gatsby”.
+Her human son (Josh) has blessed her with 4 grandchildren.
+She, of course, is grateful for FaceTime because they live in another state.

-Sheryl wants Trinity’s music and worship service to raise Christ high so that all may see the beauty of his world and worship with us through music and song.
+Sheryl wants Trinity’s music and worship services to raise Christ high so that all may see the beauty of His world and Divine Creativity through music and song.

 Mike Ooten